 The TV landscape has changed drastically in a few short years.
 Show formats have been altered, new streaming services have emerged, and social media is no longer just a backseat passenger.
 Because of the connection the internet brings viewers and fans to pop culture, it’s no wonder people pen this as the “golden age of television.”

 There are more shows than one can consume nowadays.
 If one show doesn’t suit you, it’s no sweat to jump into something new a minute later.
 The way TV is set up today allows for everyone to find a series that suits their interests.
 New shows come and go almost weekly.
 But with such a large offering out there, there’s still a need for TV to introduce diverse characters, storylines that break boundaries, and represent our changing world.

 I was hooked within the first 10 minutes.
 I finished the first season within the day.
 I connected with each and every member of the “Sensate Cluster.”
 Each one of them had a relatable story; and as each of them became connected to one another, it heightened just how important their journey to self discovery was.
-The closest show I could relate Sense8 to for those who asked, was Orphan Black, which showcased a very similar premise in set up: A group of special people are hunted for being different.
-Along with Orphan Black, Sense8 featured LGBTQ characters, like transgender character Nomi, portrayed by transgender actress Jamie Clayton, who was out and open.
+The closest show I could relate Sense8 to for those who asked was Orphan Black, which showcased a very similar premise in set up: A group of special people are hunted for being different.
+Along with Orphan Black, Sense8 featured LGBTQ characters, like transgender character Nomi, portrayed by transgender actress Jamie Clayton.
 And in Sense8’s case, it also featured diversity from other parts of the world rarely represented in mainstream TV, such as Kenya, India and South Korea.

 The backlash even sparked Netflix/Sense8 to release a public statement, standing firm in their decision.
 They knew how hard people like me loved the show, found a community within it, but this cancellation would not be reversed.